caithmac/upsc-digitalgarden/src/site/notes/UPSC/Rousseau.md

 - General will is sum of actual will.
 - General will is unitarity and sovereign, it is collective person having a life, will and purpose of its own.
 - General will can not be defied/denied as it is sum of actual will.
 Denial of general will will be taken as act under the influence of real will.
-- General will represent popular sovereignty, it presents idea of direct democracy, everyone is part of general will and becomes ruler at the same to be ruled.
+- General will represent popular sovereignty, it presents idea of direct [[UPSC/Democracy|democracy]], everyone is part of general will and becomes ruler at the same to be ruled.
 - General will is considered to be absolute, so few scholar identifies totalitarianism in it.
 ###### Difficulties
 - General Will can become totalitarian.
 As there is no checks and balance and no right is recognized against the general will.